Optical Spectrum Analyzer Tutorials

 Introduction and Summary of Results

-In summary, for pulse rates over 30 kHz, standard mode can be used because the repetition rate is greater than the detectors' bandwidth.
+In summary, for pulse rates over 30 kHz for the OSA20xC and 6 kHz for the Redstone, standard measurements can be performed because the repetition rate is greater than the detectors' bandwidth.
 For broadband signals with low repetition rates, care must be taken to ensure that the "zero burst" of the interferogram coincides with one of the pulses.
-Also, when using a pulsed source "Automatic Gain" does not work properly, so the user must monitor the interferogram and manually set the gain so that a strong, but not saturated, signal is obtained.
+Also, when using a pulsed source "Automatic Gain" does not work properly, so the user must monitor the interferogram and manually set the gain and offset so that a strong, but not saturated, signal is obtained.
+For more information on using a pulsed source with our OSA instruments, please contact Tech Support.

 Impact of a Pulsed Source on the Interferogram and Spectrum